PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 }

-Readonly is especially powerful with constructor property promotion, which combines parameter declaration and property assignment in one step.
-This reduces boilerplate significantly for classes that primarily hold data.
+Readonly properties work especially well with constructor property promotion.
+This feature, introduced in PHP 8.0, combines parameter declaration and property assignment in one step, reducing boilerplate significantly for classes that primarily hold data.

-For applications processing financial data, configuration values, or any domain where mutation should be explicit and controlled, readonly properties and classes make the intent clear and prevent accidental changes that could introduce bugs.
+For applications processing financial calculations, API response objects, or any domain where mutation should be explicit and controlled, readonly properties and classes make your intent clear.
+They also prevent bugs that arise from accidental property modification in code paths you may not immediately recognise.

 Intersection Types for Multiple Type Constraints